 ‘Critical Discourse Analysis’ - workshop during the conference on ‘The representation of Roma in European Curricula and Textbooks’; Georg Eckert Institute for International Textbook Research, Braunschweig 17.-27.
 July 2018.

-Memory Practices and Colonial Discourse: Tracing Text Trajectories and Lines of Flight.
-Talk at the international conference: ‘The politics of memory practices.
+Memory Practices and colonial discourse: Tracing text trajectories and lines of flight.
+Presentation at the international conference on ‘The politics of memory practices.
 Making the past present in contemporary education’.
-Georg Eckert Institute, Braunschweig 02/2016
+Georg Eckert Institute, Braunschweig February 2016.

-Applied History – Cultural Anthropological Perspectives on History Education and Memory: Imperialism and European Colonialism.
-Talk at the Graduate School of Education, University of Bristol 01/2016
+Applied history – Cultural anthropological perspectives on history education and memory: Imperialism and European colonialism.
+Presentation at the Graduate School of Education, University of Bristol January 2016.